riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 mkdir -p tests/jasmine/client/integration/todos
 {% endhighlight %}

-Next we'll create two files, `page-contents-spec.js` and `task-list-spec.js`.  `page-contents` will be used to specify general items we expect to be present on the page.  `task-list` will be specific to the task list functionality.
+Next we'll create two files, `page-contents-spec.js` and `task-list-spec.js`.  `page-contents` will be used to specify items we expect to be present on the page.  `task-list` will be specific to the task list functionality.

 #####Terminal
 {% highlight Bash %}